-All international applicants from non-English speaking countries are required, in addition to the items listed above, to submit:
+In addition to the above admissions requirements, all international applicants from non-English speaking countries are required to submit:

 - Please note: Transcripts must be in English.
 If the transcript is not in English you will be required to submit a professional credential evaluation completed by any member of the National Association of Credential Evaluation Services (NACES).
 For this we recommend SpanTran, with its customized portal for Springfield College applicants.
 World Education Services or Josef Silny & Associates, Inc. are also recommended for your credential evaluations.